 Contact a skilled North Carolina traffic defense lawyer for a free consultation

 The Carolina Law Group defends clients accused of traffic offenses and other charges.
-Please call 252-672-2059 or contact us online to schedule a consultation at our New Bern, Morehead City or Havelock location.
+Please call 252-672-2059 or contact us online to schedule a consultation at our New Bern or Morehead City location.